Partons as unique ground states of quantum Hall parent Hamiltonians: The case of Fibonacci anyons: Ground states of QH Hamiltonians

 \subsubsection{Entangled Pauli Principle and pseudospin classification}

 We next study the two-particle ground states for $N_L=4$ LLs and show that their root states can be understood via its pseudospin structure, i.e., they carry representations of a certain su$(2)$ pseudospin algebra.
 For pseudospin classification purposes, it is more convenient to work in the pseudofermion basis.
-(The corresponding pseudofermion orbital basis states are $\bar{z}_\i^{n_\i}z_\i^{j_\i+n_\i}$, in contrast to the orthogonal LL orbitals of Section \ref{2fermion}.)
+(The polynomial part of the corresponding pseudofermion orbital basis states is $\bar{z}_\i^{n_\i}z_\i^{j_\i+n_\i}$, in contrast to the orthogonal LL orbitals of Section \ref{2fermion}.)
 The many-body basis elements are defined as

 where $\tilde{c}_{n_\i,j_\i}^*$ ($\tilde{c}_{n_\i,j_\i}$) are the pseudofermion creation (annihilation) operators~\cite{SumantaPRL} satisfying $\{\tilde{c}_{n_1,j_1}^* , \tilde{c}^{\;}_{n_2,j_2}\}=\delta_{n_1,n_2}\delta_{j_1,j_2}$.
 Then, the relevant su$(2)$ pseudospin algebra is defined as $S^{\pm}=\sum_{j\ge0} S_j^{\pm}$ and $S^{z}=\sum_{j\ge0} S_j^{z}$, where